oracle-livelabs/apex/apex-professional-hol18/adding-additional-pages.md

     ![Customized Calender](images/customized-calendar1.png " ")

-## Task 4: Creating and Customizing a Tree Page.
+## Task 4: Create and Customize a Tree Page.

 In this hands-on lab, you create the **Employee** Tree by first creating a **blank page** and then adding a **Tree region**.